Science Explains Why Introverts Have a Love-Hate Relationship With Socializing

 After some experimenting, I’ve noticed that I can handle about two hours of chatting and being friendly.
 That gives me enough time to be with my friends and fulfill my need for close human interaction, but it also helps me set a limit so I can take care of my mental health

-My closest friends know that I limit my socializing time, and they help me by making it easy to quietly escape the situation.
+My closest friends know that I limit my social time, and they help me by making it easy to quietly escape the situation.
 For example, at a recent baby shower, my friend let me park in the driveway behind her house so I could make a quick getaway.
 Thank goodness she did that because thirty women in a house can get loud really quickly!

 When I hit my social limit, I can then leave feeling guilt-free because I did my part by showing up, being friendly, and making conversation.